brandonkhor/cse15l-lab-reports/lab1.md

 ## `cd` section

-Using `cd` with no arguments did nothing
+Using `cd` with no arguments did nothing when in the `/home` directory

 ![Image](ss1.png)

+Working Directory: '/home'

+However, when using `cd` with no arguments in the `/home/lecture1/messages`, it brings the user back to the `/home` directory

 ---